bencoveney/barrelsby/README.md

 * Ability to include/exclude `.tsx` files.
 * Prefer globs to regular expressions in include/exclude?
 * Distribute @types.

-### Code Cleanup

 * Ignore non-module files earlier in the process.
-* Some tests could benefit from TestUtilities.
-* Some tests could benefit from better assert usage.

 ## Requirements